 Since our launch, we have received coverage from BBC Breakfast, ITV News, BBC Midlands and many local radio and print media organisations.

-Inclusive communities that provide welcome spaces for LGBT+ people everywhere
+Inclusive communities that provide welcome spaces for LGBTQ+ people everywhere

 To work with venues and organisations to:

-- Promote LGBT+ inclusion and provide welcome spaces
+- Promote LGBTQ+ inclusion and provide welcome spaces

-- Ensure zero tolerance to towards LGBT+ discrimination and hate with any instance countered and recorded appropriately
+- Ensure zero tolerance to towards LGBTQ+ discrimination and hate with any instance countered and recorded appropriately

-Danny Clare (founder), Clive Duffy (who gave us our name, prolific volunteer, mentor and activist for the LGBT+ community), Steph Barker, Daisy Cooper, Sean Hughes, Teri Niadna, Lizzie Norton-Henry, Andrew Speak, Steven Wilson
+Danny Clare (co-founder), Clive Duffey (who gave us our name, co-founder, prolific volunteer, mentor and activist for the LGBTQ+ community), Daisy Cooper, Sean Hughes, Teri Niadna, Andrew Speak, Kirsty Limacher and Richard Watson